Financial Aid Process: Applying for the FAFSA

 An overpayment means that you received grant funds in excess of your eligibility.
 When the account dashboard on studentaid.gov indicates that you have received at least one overpayment of federal student aid funds, you are required to repay the excess.
 You are not eligible to receive any federal student aid until your overpayment is resolved.

 To resolve a Pell overpayment issue, call the Department of Education at 800-621-3115 (Toll Free).
 They will provide you with options to clear this issue.
 Once your overpayment is cleared, the Department of Education will provide you with an overpayment clearance letter that you can submit to the Purdue Global Student Finance Office.
-After our review and approval, you will be again entitled to receive Title IV funds.
+Once your request is reviewed and approved, you will again be eligible to receive Title IV funds.

 Loan Limits